SamanthaBrimberry/ad-revenue-forecast/README.md

 - Access to predictive models using SQL

 ## Get Started
 Recommended to use a single-node cluster with multiple GPU instances such as g4dn.12xlarge [T4] on AWS or Standard_NC64as_T4_v3 on Azure.
+To use the same cluster config this project uses, run [create-cluster](./setup/create-cluster.py).

 To get started run the [RUNME](./RUNME.py) file!